Table of Contents

 Medical assistants help doctors provide medical care to patients.
 Safely treating patients is important to physicians and healthcare practices.
-Many employers require that medical assistants be certified to ensure they have the necessary skills and competency to care for patients.
-So, what are the requirements to become a certified medical assistant?
+Many employers prefer to hire certified medical assistants (CMAs) to ensure they have the necessary skills and competency to care for patients.

 What Is the Role of a Medical Assistant?

 Medical assistants play supportive roles in doctors’ offices, hospitals, and other healthcare settings.
 Depending on the size of the practice, they may help out in the front office with customer service and business administration tasks or assist the doctor in the back office by preparing patients for treatments, for example by taking vital signs or blood samples.
 In some doctors’ offices, medical assistants are responsible for administrative and clinical tasks.

 Learn more: “What Does a Medical Assistant Do?”